Jai0212/AI-Chess-Engine/README.md

 <img width="330" alt="Screenshot 2024-02-22 at 11 47 09 PM" src="https://github.com/Jai0212/AI-Chess-Engine/assets/86296165/de4f4a7a-747b-47c7-9c2c-2c810ce1be8f">

 ## Technical Aspects, Usage and Acknowledgement
-* Moves are calculated using the MinMax algorithm with a customizable depth to check for the best move possible
+* Moves are calculated using the MiniMax algorithm with a customizable depth to check for the best move possible
 * Code written in Java on IntelliJ
 * The GUI was implemented through JFrame in the package javax.swing (preinstalled)